- Brand name

 - heparin, a medicine used to prevent blood clots

-- medicines used to treat high blood pressure or heart conditions, including ACE inhibitors, angiotensin receptor blockers or betablockers
+- medicines used to treat high blood pressure including ACE inhibitors, angiotensin receptor antagonists and betablockers

 - some medicines used to treat diabetes